IsaacAderogba/product-engineer-test/README.md

 ### Running the tests

 Execute command from root folder.
-Runs testing for both the server and the client
+First script runs testing for both the server and the client

     $ npm run test
+    $ npm run test-server
+    $ npm run test-client

 ### Deployment / Build For Production